ChuiNetwork/.github/profile/README.md

 ![logo](https://github.com/ChuiNetwork/.github/assets/56628755/59313d24-8ab2-4383-9a84-9e5449a58844)

-# 🌟 Chui Network - Empowering Layer 1 Blockchain Innovation
+# 🌟 Empowering Layer 1 Blockchain Innovation

 Welcome to the official GitHub repository of **Chui Network**! 🚀